Hide

 - David HALLAM-JONES has a photograph of the Memorial Avenue Gardens on Geo-graph, taken in September, 2016.
 The gardens were created in 1937 in remembrance of the men of Worksop who died during WWI.

 There is a War Memorial in Worksop Priory.
-For the list of names on it, see the Nottinghamshire County Council site.
+These are the names from the Nottinghamshire County Council War Memorial site.
+You can click on a name there to get more information about that individual:

 |